Perhaps you recently noticed brown spots on your ceiling, or you’ve witnessed water dripping from your roof.

-A roofer will start from the perimeter of the roof and work their way towards the inside.
-One reason is that you make sure you don’t forget an area of the roof.
-Another reason is that perimeter edges are areas that have a higher probability of causing a leak versus the field of the roof.
+A roofer will start from the roof’s perimeter and work their way towards the middle of the roof.
+One reason is that you ensure you don’t forget an area of the roof.
+Another reason is that perimeter edges are areas with a higher probability of causing a leak than the roof field.

 A commercial roof inspection includes taking a few core samples

 What is a core sample?
-A core sample is the removal of a small portion of roof in order to determine facts about the field of the roof, including:
+A core sample is the removal of a small portion of the roof to determine facts about it, including: